Alice blue

 Alice blue, also known as Alice Blue, is a pale tint of blue, that was famous for being a favorite color of Alice Roosevelt Longworth, daughter of Theodore Roosevelt.
 First used in 1905 and popular throughout the early 20th century, it was frequently shown in advertisements.
 It inspired the hit song "Alice Blue Gown".

 It is the designated color for use in insignia and trim on the USS Theodore Roosevelt and is one of the original 1987 X11 color names which became the basis for color description in web authoring.

-Description of Color
+Description of color

 Most descriptions of the color agree that it is a pale blue with a greyish tinge.
 Merriam-Webster defines it as "a pale blue to grayish blue that is redder and stronger than forget-me-not".

-However according to a 1933 article, at the time, "almost any blue that was not 'baby blue' or 'periwinkle' was 'Alice blue.'"
+But according to a 1933 article, at the time, "almost any blue that was not 'baby blue' or 'periwinkle' was 'Alice blue.'"

 In 1987 "AliceBlue" was selected as one of the X11 color names and defined as #F0F8FF.